 What To Do With Harvested Potatoes

 What To Do With Harvested Potatoes.
-Once the potatoes are harvested we will preserve potatoes for winter.
+Once the potatoes are harvested, we will preserve potatoes for winter.

 Why Is It So Important To Preserve Potatoes?
 There are several reasons to grow, harvest, and preserve potatoes correctly.

-- Staggered potato cultivation throughout the year is not possible.
+• Staggered potato cultivation throughout the year is not possible.
 It is only possible in regions with year-round warmth and mild winters.

-- Potatoes require proper storage during the winter to avoid spoilage.
+• Potatoes require proper storage during the winter to avoid spoilage.

 How To Store Potatoes After Harvesting

 How To Store Potatoes After Harvesting.
-Potato tubers – the edible part of the potato plant, the potato – can be eaten as soon as they are dug out of the ground, or stored for later.
+Potato tubers – the edible part of the potato plant, the potato – can be eaten as soon as they are dug out of the ground or stored for later.

 Can potatoes be grown and harvested all year round?
-How do grow potatoes in a staggered way?
-You are probably wondering why they are not planted in a staggered manner, like other crops, to have potatoes fresh from the ground all year round, instead of having to store them for so long.
+How do you grow potatoes in a staggered way?
+You are probably wondering why they are not planted in a staggered manner, like other crops, to have potatoes fresh from the ground all year round instead of having to store them for so long.
 This would be ideal, but it is only possible in climates that are always warm or have mild winters.

-This limitation of potato cultivation to only a few months of the year is what makes it necessary to store them until the next harvest.
-Let’s see How To Store Potatoes After Harvesting
+This limitation of potato cultivation to only a few months of the year makes it necessary to store them until the next harvest.

 Potatoes should be harvested when the potato plants are yellow, with a dry aspect, and after checking that the skin has already hardened.

-How To Store Freshly Harvested Potatoes.
-To preserve harvested potatoes naturally, it is advisable to store them in a cool place (less than 59°F (15℃) and with very little light.
+To preserve harvested potatoes naturally, storing them in a cool place (less than 59°F (15℃) and with very little light is advisable.

-How To Store Potatoes After Harvesting.
-Boxes with holes for ventilation or directly on the ground on straw raised boards or something that allows air to circulate underneath can be used as containers for the potatoes.
-In this way, we will keep the potatoes aerated, and avoid fungal growth and unwanted root development.
+Boxes with holes for ventilation, directly on the ground on straw-raised boards, or something that allows air to circulate underneath can be used as potato containers.
+In this way, we will keep the potatoes aerated and avoid fungal growth and unwanted root development.

-How To Store Potatoes After Harvesting – How To Preserve Potatoes Long Term
+How To Store Potatoes After Harvesting for Long Term

 How To Store Freshly Harvested Potatoes – Preserving Potatoes in Soil

-- Place a wire netting over the soil to keep out mice.
+• Place a wire netting over the soil to keep out mice.

-- Place a layer of straw or bark or sawdust on the wire mesh.
+• Place a layer of straw or bark, or sawdust on the wire mesh.

-- Place the potatoes on this layer of fibrous and stable material.
+• Place the potatoes on this layer of fibrous and stable material.
 Cover them with another layer of the same material.

-- Finally, pour soil over the potatoes to cover them with about 4″ (10 cm), and if possible, put a roof to prevent rain on them.
+• Finally, pour soil over the potatoes to cover them with about 4″ (10 cm), and if possible, put a roof to prevent rain on them.

 Supermarket Potatoes – Chemical Treatment – How To Preserve Potatoes Long Term